A new Vladimir Guerrero emerges to torture Mariners pitchers in loss to Blue Jays

-TORONTO — Before Mike Trout punished them at levels that seem beyond comprehension, there were other players that seemed always seemed to hit and produce when playing the Mariners.
+TORONTO — Before Mike Trout punished them at levels that seem beyond comprehension, there were other players that always seemed to deliver big hit after big hit when playing the Mariners.

-Before him there was of Vladimir Guerrero, who spent seven seasons of his Hall of Famer career playing in the American League West — six with the Angels, one with Texas — tormenting the Mariners.
+In the B.T. (before Trout) era, there was Vladimir Guerrero, who spent seven seasons of his Hall of Fame career playing in the American League West — six with the Angels, one with Texas — tormenting the Mariners.
 While injuries had robbed him of his freakish athleticism in the field and on the bases, he still smacked around Seattle pitchers with great efficiency.
 In 57 career games vs. Seattle, Guerrero had a .338/.395/.581 slash line with 14 doubles, 13 homers and 46 RBI.

 Now it’s his son’s turn.

-Vladimir Guerrero Jr., a prospect far more hyped than his father and mesmerized fans with his 91 homers in a home run derby he didn’t win, started his career vs. the Mariners in the footsteps of his father.
+After arriving as a prospect more hyped than his father and mesmerizing fans with 91 homers in this year’s home run derby he didn’t win, Vladimir Guerrero Jr. started his career vs. the Mariners in the footsteps of his old man.

-Guerrero Jr. blasted a two-run homer in the third inning to break-open a one-run game and allow the Blue Jays to cruise to relatively easy 7-3 win over Seattle.
+Guerrero Jr. blasted a two-run homer in the third inning off of Wade LeBlanc to break-open a one-run game and allow the Blue Jays to cruise to relatively easy 7-3 win over Seattle.

-After using right-hander Matt Wisler for a second straight day as the opener and getting a second straight scoreless first inning and building a 2-0 lead, left-hander Wade LeBlanc, the Mariners’ bulk pitcher for the game, gave the runs right back and more in a less-than-stellar outing.

-LeBlanc pitched the eight remaining innings, allowing seven runs on 11 hits, including four homers, with a walk and three strikeouts to fall to 6-7 on the season.
+LeBlanc pitched the seven innings of bulk relief, allowing seven runs on 11 hits, including four homers, with a walk and three strikeouts to take the loss and fall to 6-7 on the season.

+“This place is conducive to the home runs,” manager Scott Servais said.
+“You can’t give up four of them and think you are coming out on the right end.”

+Of the four, Guerrero’s was the most impressive.
+It was his 14th homer in the 92nd game of his rookie season.
+By comparison, his father didn’t hit his 14th homer until his 101st game of his career.

 Staked a two-run lead on Tim Lopes’ two-run single in the top of second, LeBlanc struggled from his first pitch.
 He allowed three runs in the bottom of the inning on a run-scoring single from Brandon Drury and a two-run homer from Derek Fisher.